amylyu1123/bank-marketing/README.md

 - Used the SQL Data Definition Language to explore the dataset and answer questions about it
 - Presented technical material to a technical audience

+## Overview of phases
-We have the following 4 phases:
+We have the 4 phases:

 #### Phase 1
 The domain of interest (Bank Marketing Campaign) was identified and the corresponding dataset was chosen.
 Designed and documented the relational schema, and came up with three investigative questions.